-GRADE 11 required 1⁄2 CR SEM PREREQUISITE: ENG009 or equivalent
+GRADE 11 required 1 CR YR PREREQUISITE: ENG03 or equivalent

-This course is a survey of American Literature of various genres, both classic and contemporary.
+This course is a survey of various genres, both classic and contemporary.
 Literature will include short stories, poetry, drama, novels, and non-fiction selections.
-Students will read stories and novels that pertain to aspects of the American experience.
 Students will also explore issues in modern culture from movies, films, and media outlets.
-The course includes ACT reading strategies, grammar usage as it pertains to the
+The class emphasizes close reading and reading comprehension skills in order to participate in seminar-style discussions.
+Critical thinking and writing regarding the texts promote the exchange of ideas in a respectful and academic atmosphere.